 A blockage in the bowel

-Sometimes a cancer in the tummy (abdominal) area can grow so that it partly or completely blocks the bowel.
-This can happen with cancers like ovarian cancer or stomach cancer,
+Sometimes cancer in the tummy (abdominal) area can grow so that it partly or completely blocks the bowel.
+This can happen with ovarian, bowel or stomach cancer.

 - feeling bloated and full